-Feng has been successful in winning substantial external research funding, totaling over £42 million as PI or Co-I, from the UK Research Councils (RCUK, ESRC, EPSRC, AHRC), InnovateUK, Technology Strategy Board (TSB), Wellcome Trust, NIHR, Department of Health (DH), the EU, local RDAs and the private sectors.
-Most projects are in close collaboration with business partners and leading scholars from other disciplines.
-These projects enabled him to extend his research from strategic and organisational innovations for commercial businesses to using digital business innovations to address significant societal challenges in financially sustainable and operationally scalable manners, from ageing and assisted living to social inclusion and sustainable development.
+Feng has been successful in winning substantial external research funding, totaling over £40 million (cica. $60million) as PI or Co-I, from the Research Councils (UKRI, RCUK, ESRC, EPSRC, AHRC), Innovate UK, Technology Strategy Board (TSB), Wellcome Trust, NIHR, Department of Health (DH), the EU, local RDAs and from leading businesses in the private sectors.
+Most projects are in close collaboration with leading scholars from Science, Engineering and Medicine.
+These projects enabled him to extend his research from strategic and organisational innovations for commercial success to using digital innovations to address significant societal challenges through financially sustainable and operationally scalable approaches.
+Such challenges range from ageing and assisted living to social inclusion and sustainable development.
 He is also very interested in impact investing, where investors aim to make measurable social and environmental impacts and commercially competitive financial returns from their investments.

 PhD and BSc (Hons).